Required CSV File Values for Error-Free Magento Import via Admin

 The fields responsible for product representation at the front-end

 - visibility - defines whether this product is visible from the catalog, search, both or neither.
 For clients to be able to find the goods at your store use either value 3 for Search or 4 for Catalog, Search visibility.
 If needed, you can indicate 1 for Not visible individually - it can be used for configurable, grouped or bundle products that shouldn’t be ordered separately.
-2 stands for Catalog view only, so products won’t be shown in Magento search results.
+2 stands for Catalog view only (in categories products assigned to), so products won’t be shown in search results.

-- _root_category - indicate main root category of your store.
+- _root_category - indicate main root category of your shop.
 If you haven’t made any modifications to your root category, indicate - Default Category

 - _category - in this field put the category path in case you have multi-leveled categories and make sure that they are divided by slash separator like Hardware/Memory Cards.
 Field is case sensitive so in case you have Hardware category in your site and indicate here hardware, you will have duplicated categories.
 All mentioned is related to Magento versions 1.4+.
 Older versions use category_ids field.